fogbeam/Quoddy/README.md

 Quoddy is an Open Source Enterprise Social Network, based on Groovy & Grails, and making up one component of the [Fogcutter Suite](http://code.google.com/p/fogcutter).
-Quoddy shares a common "look and feel", and substantial functionality, with consumer facing Social Networks like [Facebook](http://www.facebook.com) or [Google+](http://plus.google.com) as well as proprietary Enterprise Social Network products like the products from [Jive Software](http://www.jivesoftware.com) and [Yammer](http://www.yammer.com) among others.
+Quoddy shares a common "look and feel", and substantial functionality, with consumer facing Social Networks like [Facebook](http://www.facebook.com) or the former [Google+](http://plus.google.com) - as well as proprietary Enterprise Social Network products like the offerings from [Jive Software](http://www.jivesoftware.com) and [Yammer](http://www.yammer.com) among others.

 You could call Quoddy "Facebook for the Enterprise" but that would be oversimplifying a bit.
 Quoddy is intended mainly for organizational use and therefore has capabilities which make it uniquely suited to provide the social fabric to support organizational knowledge sharing, knowledge transfer, collaboration and decision support.